Upturn unsubscribed user

 Average Trading Volume

-TLT has high average trading volume, making it easy for investors to buy and sell shares quickly.
+TLT exhibits high liquidity with a substantial average daily trading volume, making it easy to buy and sell shares.

 Bid-Ask Spread